 Decide which bird species you want to attract and find out their food preferences.
 To attract more chickadees and titmice, for example, plant sunflowers to augment the sunflower seed at your feeders.
-If you want to encourage waxwings to visit, plant berry-producing trees such as eastern red cedar and wild cherry.
+If you want to encourage waxwings to visit, plant berry-producing trees such as a native cedar or cherry.
 Fruit trees are great bird attractants because their blossoms attract insects (which attract flycatching birds) and nectar (for hummingbirds, orioles, and tanagers).
 The fruit from fruit trees will be readily eaten by many birds and other wildlife (perhaps they will leave some for you).
-And there's always the chance of attracting less commonly seen birds to your plantings.
+And there’s always the chance of attracting less commonly seen birds to your plantings.
 Keep those binoculars handy!

 Timing is Everything

 When choosing landscape plants as a food source, mix them up so that fruits mature at different times.
 Summer fruits, such as blackberries, raspberries, elderberries, and pokeberries, are easy for birds to find as they forage.
 Autumn food sources in your backyard are important as birds prepare for winter and as migratory species seek to replenish their energy before flying on.
 Autumn fruits are generally supplied by summer-flowering plants, such as sumac, dogwood, and chokeberry.
 Winter fruits are supplied by persistent fruits, those that remain on the plant through the colder season.
 Some common winter fruit-bearing plains include winterberry, hollies, and hawthorn.